rakugoteam/advanced-text-docs/docs/Icons.md

 # Godot Material Icons Support

+!!! note

+    Those works only in runtime and not in editor.

 First you need to have installed and enabled Godot Material Icons addon:

 1. Download: <https://rakugoteam.github.io/addons/material-icons>